 Other Risks for Clots

 7.)
 IV Drug use

 – Retinal examination

 – Visual Acuity

-There is no proven treatment for vision loss when the entire eye is involved unless treatment is caused by another illness.
+1.)
+There is no proven treatment for vision loss when the entire eye is involved unless symptoms are caused by another illness.